Creating a Family Health History

 You may want to ask your health care professional about genetic testing if you:

 - have a family history of a rare, inherited disease, such as cystic fibrosis or sickle cell anemia

 - have a history of more common diseases, such as cancer or heart disease, that affect many relatives in several generations of your family

 - have more than one close relative who developed common diseases earlier than normal

 - come from a population group with a higher risk of a specific inherited disease.

 Sometimes, genetic testing can detect risk for diseases that may be preventable or treatable.
 This type of testing is available for hundreds of conditions, including less common types of breast, ovarian, and colon cancer.

-Many genetic diseases occur in people born with a mutated gene.
-If a couple in your family is planning to have a child, you might ask them if they want to know about any genetic diseases that run in the family.
+Many heritable diseases occur in people born with a mutated gene.
+If a couple in your family is planning to have a child, you might ask them if they want to know about any heritable diseases that run in the family.
 Health care professionals often can test for a couple's risk of having a baby with a genetic disease either before pregnancy or during pregnancy, or shortly after the baby is born.

 A Valuable Tool